videojs/cdn/README.md

 You can also update the major and minor url versions that are meant to auto-update.

-- Minor versions should get all patch releases
+- Minor versions should get all patch releases (except prereleases)
-- Major versions should get all minor and patch releases
+- Major versions should get all minor and patch releases (except prereleases)
 - Patch releases should never change

 ```bash